Homeopathy Treatment & Remedies For Depression

 - St. John’s wort: St. John’s wort has consistently been considered an excellent herbal supplement for depression.

 - Saffron: Saffron is a spice that is used in cooking and also in traditional Persian medicine as a natural supplement for depression.
 However, it has only been effective in mild cases of depression

 - Vitamin D: Supplementation may be helpful in easing depressive symptoms during the winter months.
-Older people with low levels of vitamin D and high levels of parathyroid hormone are more likely to suffer from low mood.
+Older people with low levels of vitamin D and high levels of parathyroid hormone are more likely to suffer from depressed mood.
 You may consider supplementing with 1000 to 2000 units of cholecalciferol (D3)each day.

 Depression and suicide

 Depression is a major risk factor for suicide.
 The deep despair and hopelessness that goes along with depression can make suicide feel like the only way to escape the pain.
 Thoughts of death or suicide are a serious symptom of depression, so take any suicidal talk or behavior seriously.
 It’s not just a warning sign that the person is thinking about suicide: it’s a cry for help.

 - Talking about killing or harming one’s self

 - Expressing strong feelings of hopelessness or being trapped